Dark matter as the source of neutrino mass: theory overview and experimental prospects: Inert Higgs Doublet Model

 In Fig.~\ref{fig:Relic_scoto_seesaw} we show the relic density as a function of the mass of the scalar dark-matter candidate $\eta_R$.

 The narrow horizontal band is the $3\sigma$ range for cold dark-matter derived from the Planck satellite data~\cite{Planck:2018vyg}:

 The totality of the dark-matter can be explained by $\eta_R$ only for solutions falling exactly within this band.
 The relic density for the cyan points in Fig.~\ref{fig:Relic_scoto_seesaw} lies within the above $3\sigma$ range, whereas the relic density for gray and blue points is above and below the $3\sigma$ range.
 One sees from Fig.~\ref{fig:Relic_scoto_seesaw} that the correct relic density can be obtained in three mass ranges: $m_{\eta_R}<50$~GeV, $70\,\text{GeV}< m_{\eta_R}< 100$~GeV and $m_{\eta_R}>550$~GeV.
 The reasons for these mass gaps can be understood by looking in detail at the $\eta_R$ annihilation channels.
 The first dip occurs at $m_{\eta_R}\sim M_Z/2$ and corresponds to annihilation via s-channel $Z$-exchange.
 The second depletion of the relic density occurs around $m_{\eta_R}\sim m_h/2$ and corresponds to annihilations via s-channel Higgs boson exchange.
 This becomes very efficient when the SM-like Higgs $h$ is on-shell, precluding us from obtaining a relic density matching Planck observations.
 Notice that the second dip is more efficient than the first one, as the Z-mediated dip is momentum suppressed.
 For heavier $\eta_R$ masses, quartic interactions with gauge bosons become effective.
 For $m_{\eta_R} \gsim 80$ GeV, annihilations of $\eta_R$ into $W^+W^-$ and $ZZ$ via quartic couplings are particularly important, thus explaining the third drop in the relic abundance.
-In the mass range $m_{\eta_R}\geq 120$ GeV, $\eta_R$ can annihilate also into two Higgs bosons, $hh$.
-When $m_{\eta_R}\geq m_t$, a new channel $\eta_R\eta_R\to t\bar{t}$ opens up.
-All these annihilation channels make dark-matter annihilation very efficient decreasing the relic densisty.
-This makes it is difficult to obtain the correct relic density.
+In the mass range $m_{\eta_R}\geq 120$ GeV, $\eta_R$ can annihilate also into Higgs boson pairs, $hh$.
+For $m_{\eta_R}\geq m_t$, a new channel $\eta_R\eta_R\to t\bar{t}$ opens up.
+These annihilation channels make DM annihilation very efficient decreasing the relic density.
 For larger $m_{\eta_R}$ values the relic density increases due to the suppressed annihilation cross section, which drops as $\propto 1/m_{\eta_R}^2$.
-Note that the gradual increase of the relic density in the intermediate and heavy $m_{\eta_R}$ region seen in the figure is controlled by the mass splitting within the scalar dark sector through $W^+W^-$ and $ZZ$ annihilation channels~\cite{Bhardwaj:2019mts}.
-Notice also that the co-annihilation channels with $\eta_I$ and $\eta^\pm$ may occur in all regions of the parameter space, with the effect of lowering the relic dark-matter density.
+The gradual increase of the relic density in the intermediate and heavy $m_{\eta_R}$ region seen in the figure is controlled by the mass splitting within the scalar dark sector through $W^+W^-$ and $ZZ$ annihilation channels~\cite{Bhardwaj:2019mts}.
+Finally, co-annihilation channels with $\eta_I$ and $\eta^\pm$ may occur in all parameter regions, lowering the relic dark-matter density.